Debt cases to be removed from Master of the High Court

 The existing system for dealing with claims for a pure money debt involves a summary summons being issued in the High Court central office.
 If the debtor seeks to defend that, they enter an appearance.
 The claimant then proceeds to apply for judgment and that application then comes before the Master who has powers to deal with it himself or send it to the High Court to be dealt with.

-Under the new practice direction, the procedure before the Master will be bypassed and summary summonses will be dealt with by a High Court judge.
+As a result of the practice direction, the Master’s workload will be substantially reduced but he will continue to deal with a range of pre-trial applications in High Court proceedings.

+Those include dealing with summonses for possession orders to ensure those are ready to proceed to hearing before the High Court.

+Other pre-trial matters will include dealing with applications to join additional parties to proceedings and applications to strike out defences for failure to make discovery of documents.